inveniosoftware/docs-invenio-rdm/docs/reference/notifications.md

 The Jinja templates provided shall include all parts of the notification that are subject to special formatting by a backend (e.g. subject, HTML/plaintext/markdown body, etc.) in separate Jinja blocks.
 Additional backends should provide their own templates, to be as specific as possible.

-This is an example notifitication
+This is an example notification

 ```jinja
 {# notifications/community-submission.submitted.jinja #}